digitalpowrr/DataAccessioner/README.md

 revised architecture, and the metadata tool adapters and the custom metadata manager were extracted to be used as plugins.

-Versions 0.3.1 and 1.0 were made possible by the POWRR Project (<http://digitalpowrr.niu.edu/>);  at that point, the tool became an open source application, unaffiliated to any institution.
+Versions 0.3.1 and 1.0 were made possible by the Digital POWRR Project (<http://digitalpowrr.niu.edu/>);  at that point, the tool became an open source application, unaffiliated to any institution.
 Version 1.0 is the first version to use FITS as a metadata tool wrapper.